SS Kroonland: Notable passengers

 Kroonland carried her share of notable passengers during her second stint for the Panama Pacific Line.
-On her first voyage, passengers included American Modernist poet Wallace Stevens and his wife, Elsie.
+On her first voyage, passengers included American modernist poet Wallace Stevens and his wife, Elsie.
 After transiting the Panama Canal, the liner headed north along the western coast of Mexico.
 The ship passed the Gulf and Isthmus of Tehuantepec in early November, inspiring Stevens to later pen the poem "Sea Surface Full Of Clouds".
 First published in the July 1924 issue of literary magazine The Dial, it was later included in the 1931 edition of Stevens' Harmonium.
 Each of the five stanzas begins with the line "In that November off Tehuantepec" and is a different portrayal of the surface of the sea.
 The poem has been called one of Stevens' "most persuasive statements of the imagination's powers", and considered "the most perfect example of a 'pure poem'".

-Other notable passengers included Brooklyn Dodgers shortstop Ray E. French, who sailed with his wife to their home in California on the same voyage as Stevens.
+Other notable passengers included professional baseball player Ray E. French, who sailed with his wife to their home in California on the same voyage as Stevens.
 California artist William Barr, American author Frederick O'Brien, and actress Mary Carr all sailed on Kroonland in December 1923.
 In February 1924, Daniel Willard, president of the Baltimore and Ohio Railroad, sailed from New York to Los Angeles.
 Acknowledging that the Panama Canal had "detract[ed] volumes of freight" from railroads, Willard said that there was no cause for alarm because the railroad business was booming.
 In January 1925, Gene Byrnes, creator of the comic strip Reg'lar Fellers, sailed from New York to Los Angeles with his wife.
 On the same voyage, University of Southern California president Rufus B. von KleinSmid boarded Kroonland at Panama after attending the Pan-American Scientific Congress in Lima.
 In mid-June the same year, short story author and screenwriter H. C. Witwer and his family returned to New York aboard the ship.